andreafioraldi/andreafioraldi.github.io/_posts/articles/2019-12-20-sanitized-emulation-with-qasan.md

 ActualMemoryAccess(Addr);
 ```

-Offset is architecture and OS-dependent, in general, it is an uncommon not used address in the program address space in a way that every 8 bytes of regular memory can be hashed to a single byte of shadow memory and each byte of the shadow memory hashed to unmapped memory (so that the program crashes if try to do `MemoryAccess(ShadowAddr)`).
+Offset is architecture and OS-dependent, in general, it is an uncommon not used address in the program address space in a way that every 8 bytes of regular memory can be hashed to a single byte of shadow memory and each byte of the shadow memory hashed to unmapped memory (so that the program crashes if trying to do `MemoryAccess(ShadowAddr)`).

 <img src="/assets/qasan_img1.png" alt="BBs" style="max-width: 100%; height: auto;">